ThunderFly-aerospace/TFSLOT01/README.md

 ### Configuration

 TFSLOT01 contains a specific aerodynamic profile.
 Therefore it requires a different converting model.
 This is done by setting the parameter `CAL_AIR_CMODEL` to 3 (Venturi effect-based airspeed sensor).
-Setting the wrong profile cause the measurement of negative airspeed values, which results in an `airspeed sensor failure` condition during the attempt to fly.
+Setting the wrong profile causes the measurement of negative airspeed values, which results in an `airspeed sensor failure` condition during the attempt to fly.

 ### PX4 Calibration process

 ![PXL_20220217_075317802](https://user-images.githubusercontent.com/5196729/154793903-b117aa99-cfa2-4d6b-bd6c-e1d15e969b36.jpg)

 The sensor itself is calibrated and the PX4 calibration process aims to verify that the sensor is properly mounted and connected.
 Thanks to the used sensor, this sensor is not sensitive to temperature changes and has zero offsets.
-It is enough to calibrate (verify) the sensor once when it is mounted into UAV.
+It is enough to calibrate (verify) the sensor once it is mounted into the UAV.
 And there is no need to do it before each flight (as with other types of airspeed sensors).

 The procedure is performed with the help of a calibration tool in a few steps:
   1. Place the calibration tool in the TFSLOT inlet